ujam EDEN - EDM, House & Techno Drums

 • Filter Design and Types

-The dual filter routing lets you run filters in series, parallel, or morph between them, which creates tonal possibilities beyond single-filter designs.
+The dual filter routing lets you run filters in series or parallel, or morph between them, creating tonal possibilities beyond single-filter designs.
 What stands out to me is how the filters respond to modulation without losing their character.
-I noticed that sweeping filter cutoff with an envelope maintains the analog warmth even at extreme settings.
+I noticed that sweeping the filter cutoff with an envelope maintains the analog warmth even at extreme settings.

 • Effect Rack Quality

-The stereo processing on effects like chorus and phaser creates width without phase issues.
+The stereo processing on effects like chorus and phaser gives you that wide, lush sound without any weird phase problems.

 • Performance Features